 Individuals can request a special accommodation due to a documented disability, medical diagnosis, or for a religious reason.
 Requests for special accommodation are confidential.
 The Special Accommodations Coordinator will review the supporting documentation and may discuss submissions with the Director of Examinations and Credential Verification, In-House Legal Counsel and/or the Registrar as required.

 Requests for special accommodation must be submitted by email to email@example.com and must include a detailed outline of the requested accommodation(s) and attachments of all supporting documentation.
 Email attachments must be PDF or jpeg format.
-Submissions must be received within two weeks of the registration deadline date.
+Submissions must be received by the registration deadline date.

 - Supporting documentation cannot be older than one year and must include: